 At the end of June, Bank of America polled over 1,000 Americans and found that 70% of respondents had either started or planned home improvement projects during the COVID-19 shutdown, and that many planned to continue with these projects into 2021.
 The analysts predict a "multi-year tailwind" as younger buyers move out of cities, buying and renovating the older homes they can more readily afford.

-Gardening is another pastime linked to home improvement that has steeply risen in popularity this year.
-US-based seed supplier W. Atlee Burpee & Co reported the highest sales in its 144-year history in March of this year, while an ACI Worldwide analysis found that online sales of gardening essentials saw a 163% increase.
+Gardening is another pastime linked to home improvement that has steeply risen in popularity.
+US-based seed supplier W. Atlee Burpee & Co reported the highest sales in its 144-year history, while an ACI Worldwide analysis found that online sales of gardening essentials saw a 163% increase.

 Among many of the other changes it has wrought, the pandemic has changed the way many people eat.
 Restaurants and eateries around the world were closed for extended periods, many are yet to reopen, and some will sadly not survive the shutdown.